 We are our father’s sons.

 To whom it may concern,

-There can be no doubt; the freedom, peace, and prosperity of the free world have often teetered upon the American Man’s dedication to the 2nd Amendment.
-Therefore, if we are lovers of peace, we must increase our determination not just to uphold the 2nd Amendment, but with great intent and purpose, put action behind this freedom by being trained and ready in such a way that the founders would be proud.
+There can be no doubt; the liberty, peace, and prosperity of the free world have often teetered upon the American Man’s dedication to the 2nd Amendment.
+Therefore, if we are lovers of peace, we must increase our determination not simply to uphold the 2nd Amendment, but with great intent and purpose, put action behind this freedom by being trained and ready in such a way that the founders would be proud.

 The way of Peace is to Make Ready.

-Without our strong tradition of being good and dangerous men, the rules of the radicals in power would have been forced upon these United States and our Allies, who have long depended upon the awesome might of our resolve.
-In times of War and in times of Peace, it has been the American man alone who has formed the bulwark and stood in the breach of surrendered sovereignty and abdicated liberty.
+Without enough Americans being good and dangerous men, the rules of the radicals in power would have been forced upon these United States, and our Allies, who have long depended upon the awesome might of our terrible resolve.

+We are our father’s sons.